awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-managing.md

 A request to enable Kerberos authentication can fail because of a network connectivity issue or an incorrect IAM role\.
 In some cases, the attempt to enable Kerberos authentication might fail when you create or modify a DB instance\.
 If so, make sure that you are using the correct IAM role, then modify the DB instance to join the domain\.

 **Note**
 Only Kerberos authentication with RDS for PostgreSQL sends traffic to the domain's DNS servers\.
 All other DNS requests are treated as outbound network access on your DB instances running PostgreSQL\.
-For more information about outbound network access with RDS for PostgreSQL, see [Using a Custom DNS Server for Outbound Network Access](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.CustomDNS)\.
+For more information about outbound network access with RDS for PostgreSQL, see [Using a custom DNS server for outbound network access](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.CustomDNS)\.